TimeboardIO/timeboard/docs/design.md

 ### Milestone

-A milestone is a set of tasks.
-A milestone is mainly defined by a name, a date and a type.
+A batch is a set of tasks.
+A batch is mainly defined by a name, a date and a type.
 A project may have several milestones.

 ### Organization